laishidua/weather/README.md

 8. Implement error handling: done.
 9. Test code with sonar: done installing Eclipse/STS extension

-Extra: Client messages are taken from messages.properties
+Extra: Client messages are taken from messages.properties, using Mockito in class WeatherControllerTest for TDD test cases